Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_5_plan.md

 ---- | ---- | ----
 20 min | Issues and pull requests. | Code lab
 40 min | Branches and you. | Presentation
-30 min | Create merge conflicts on purpose to gain familiarity with resolving them (without being thrown into a VIM blackhole). | Code lab
+30 min | Create merge conflicts on purpose to gain familiarity with resolving them (without being thrown into a VIM black hole). | Code lab

 ## 12:30–2:00: Lunch